etsangsplk/hashgraph-ledger/README.md

     dwIDAQAB
     -----END PUBLIC KEY-----

+# JWT `shares` claim name specification

+The claim name `shares` shall be used to specify the amount of shares a stake holder of a company referenced in the "iss" claim is claiming to be owning.
+This value shall only be applicable if the "iss" value can be resolved to a host using standard DNS lookup methods and the host provides sufficient information to uniquely identify the legal entity (company) referenced in the "iss" claim.

 # Become a shareholder

 There are several ways to become a shareholder.
 Visit http://stefan.co.jp for more information.